-11.1.3 DESKTOP AUDITS
+11.1.3 Desktop Audits

 Desktop audits should be a routine aspect of the compliance program.
-Logi reports should be generated to determine 1) if notification of construction commencement has been received, but CEDS indicates compensation has not been completed, or 2) construction status updates indicate that construction has commenced, but preconstruction notice or compensation documentation has not been received.
+Database reports should be generated to determine 1) if notification of construction commencement has been received, but CEDS indicates compensation has not been completed, or 2) construction status updates indicate that construction has commenced, but preconstruction notice or compensation documentation has not been received.
 Desktop audits may also be used to determine construction status and, if aerial photographs are recent enough, estimate the extent of impacts.
-Audits should be run monthly, or as frequently as resources allow, to determine if any compliance deliverables, such as status updates or monitoring reports are overdue.
+Audits should be conducted as frequently as staffing allows, to determine if any compliance deliverables, such as status updates or monitoring reports are overdue.

-11.1.4 TIMELINESS
+11.1.4 Timeliness